Oatgurt Greek Style

 helps maintain normal blood cholesterol levels.

-Water, oats 11%, rapeseed oil, potato starch, potato protein, acids (malic acid, lactic acid), stabiliser (pectin), calcium carbonate, calcium phosphate, salt, vitamins (D2 and B12), potassium iodide.
+Water, OATS 11%, rapeseed oil, potato starch, potato protein, acids (malic acid, lactic acid), stabiliser (pectin), minerals (calcium carbonate, calcium phosphate, potassium iodide), salt, vitamins (D2, B12).

 Nutrition information per 100 g: